TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

   * The HTTP response itself.
   * Additional data needed to provide *context*, like which inputs to the function caused the failure.

-Contrast this with some less-structured alternatives.
-We could let the error from our HTTP library bubble up unchanged; this would still be structured to *some* extent, but it would not be specific to our project and would be missing information about the *context* of the API call.
-This missing context can make debugging much harder if our application is calling the same API for different reasons!
+Contrast this with some less structured alternatives:

+  * We could bubble up the error from our HTTP library, but this would lack context and miss information specific to our application.
+Missing context can make debugging much harder if our application is calling the same API for different reasons!

-Alternatively, we could produce a string message (`"API Foo v2 failed with a 400 error code."`).
-This particular message is light on both details and context, but even if we added all that information, we would still struggle to extract that information down the line.
-Which API failed?
-What was the exact error code?
-The only way to get this information out would be to parse the string which is complicated and hard to maintain—the parsing code would break in the future if we rewrote the message at all, even just to improve clarity.
+  * We could produce a string: `"API Foo v2 failed with a 400 error code."`.
+But this is missing useful information—we need more details about exactly how the HTTP call failed—and the information it has is hard to extract.
+If we ever wanted to log or render the error in a new way we would have to parse details out of the string, which would then break if we ever rewrote the ostensibly human-readable string.

-Worse yet, we could simply ignore the error altogether and let our code fail somewhere down the line.
+  * We could ignore the HTTP error and just let the code fail somewhere down the line.
 I've see in this in real projects!
-This is how an API error turns into `undefined is not a function` raised from a seemingly unrelated part of the code.
+This is how an API error turns into `undefined is not a function`.
 The only upside with this style is that you feel like a hero once you figure out where the error was *actually* coming from.

-Unlike these alternative approaches, structured errors give us all the information we need to *understand* an error in a format that lets us extract and work with that information in other parts of our code.
-To make this work, we need to not only think about the *structure* of the errors, but also make sure that we're raising the errors at the right time—usually as early as possible—so that we can attribute the error correctly and provide all the information we need.

-## Why?

-Writing with structured errors isn't free.
-Instead of building error messages on the spot, we have to build a structured value, and still turn it into a string somewhere down the line.
-We have to program defensively, writing extra code to watch for error conditions so that we raise errors at the right time.
-We can't let exceptions from libraries and language operations bubble up because they are not structured within the context of our application.
-We end up with more code and more moving parts than simpler approaches to error handling.

-So why should we pay this cost?
+These alternatives are easier up-front but limit our information and flexibility in the future.
+It's almost a stock picture of technical debt: we're making our life marginally easier today in return for harder debugging and refactoring tomorrow.

 At heart, this is a matter of **code architecture**: structured errors let us separate the parts of the code are responsible for *producing* errors from the parts that *handle* errors.
 When we encounter a condition in our code that requires an error, we do not need to think about how that error will eventually be used.
 Will it be logged?
 Will it be displayed to the user as text?
 Will it be displayed in a UI widget?
 Will it be caught and handled silently without alerting anyone?
 Instead, we raise an error with all the context information that we can and let downstream parts of the code handle it as needed.

 Like so many matters of code architecture, once we get it right, we end up with a surprising amount of practical consequences that, at first glance, might seem unrelated.

-### Readable Error Messages

-The first upside I noticed—the reason I started down this path in the first place—is that structured errors made it much easier to produce detailed, readable error messages.
-The logic to render error messages for the user doesn't have to fight for space and attention with my domain logic; instead, it can be removed to some kind of self-contained unit by itself.
-I could write a bunch of code to render the components of an error into a detailed multi-line message without adding a bunch of noise to the main parts of my code.
+The first upside I noticed—the reason I started down this path in the first place—is that structured errors made it easier to produce detailed, readable error messages.
+The logic to render error messages for the user doesn't have to fight for space and attention with domain-specific code; instead, it can be into a self-contained unit.

-Here's a Python example that would be overkill in the middle of normal code, but works well when extracted to a function:
+Here's a Python example that would be overkill in the middle of normal code but works well when extracted to a function:

 ```python
 def render_api_error(error):